billcurtis/SDN-Sandbox/SDNSandbox/README.md

 > **Note** - It is best to use Windows Server **Desktop Experience** on a single machine as it is easier to RDP into the **Console** VM.

-2. Create Sysprepped VHDX files for the 2016 Datacenter GUI and CORE installation options.
-Ensure that the 05-2018 Updates have been applied to both VHDX files.
-Windows 2019 Datacenter will work fine once the SDDC components (S2D\SDN) are unlocked later next year.
+2. Create Sysprepped VHDX files for the 2019 Datacenter GUI and CORE installation options.
+E

 3. Create a Sysprepped VHDX file of Windows 10 1709 or higher.